To The Future

 We take every effort to ensure the rational and efficient use of the natural resources needed to carry out our work.
 According to the National Research Council of the National Academy of Sciences, the next decade offers opportunities to gain knowledge and early operating experience that can lead to widespread deployment of new, advanced coal-use technologies.
 Improved efficiency and environmental performance of coal-generated electricity such as integrated gasification combined cycle, ultra-supercritical pulverized coal and oxy fuel plants will be utilized to improve the environmental performance of coal-based electricity generation.
 At Drummond, we are committed to this future.
 Our Colombian steam coal meets worldwide sulfur regulations and is also very low in mono-nitrogen oxides emissions, which is highly desirable to utility plants required to lower these emissions.

 For our customers, we are committed to sustaining our reserves and our production quantities to ensure adequate and dependable product supply.
 The characteristics of Drummond’s Colombian coal compare favorably with those of other internationally marketed steam coals.
 Our coal is one of the lowest sulfur and ash coals currently exported from Colombia.
-To capitalize on this fact, we have invested significant resources in production infrastructure, which has allowed us to increase our Colombian exports of one million tons in 1995 to nearly 25 million tons in 2011.
+To capitalize on this fact, we have invested significant resources in production infrastructure, which has allowed us to increase our Colombian exports of one million metric tons in 1995 to over 30 million metric tons today.
 Additionally, we maintain coal reserves of over 2 billion tons.